 Novels and other Stuff

-My first novel Effervescent Hope is done and will be with agents in August, while my second novel, While there is Still Time: The Twenty-One Love Songs of Augustus Rook, is also cooked for now, and will likewise be sent out.
-An earlier novel The Diary of Guy Shambles, A Man Who is Utterly Beside Himself is treading water in the bottom drawer
+My first novel Effervescent Hope is done and will be with agents in August ’21, while my second novel, While there is Still Time: The Twenty-One Love Songs of Augustus Rook, is also cooked for now, and will likewise be sent out.
+(An earlier novel The Diary of Guy Shambles, A Man Who is Utterly Beside Himself is treading water in a bottom drawer.)
+On Being in Love with Hilda Wulz, a shorter novel, was completed enough in July 2021 to head out to readers

 A radio interview about writing, and challenging behaviour is on Soundcloud